Americans are no strangers to debt. Perhaps this isn’t surprising given the high cost of living, relatively low wages

 Student Debt (Private and Government)

 The explosion of student loan debt in recent years has led to a steadily increasing number of loan defaults.
 Fortunately, student loan debt relief programs — both private and government-run — can help make student loan debt more manageable.

 Loan forgiveness programs can also help reduce your principal amount and even eliminate your debt obligation entirely in some instances.
 In addition, many employers and even some states have initiated student loan assistance programs that can help in paying your loan debt.

 Begin your research by checking out the FTC’s Student Loan website.

 Being overwhelmed with medical debt can be an especially hard burden on anyone.
-Not only is health and welfare impacted, but there is the added stress of financial hardship.
-Medical debt relief programs are designed to assist those people who find themselves in financial difficulty due to medical bills.
+Not only does financial hardship add stress to one’s life, but it also affects a person’s health and welfare.
+Medical debt relief programs are designed to assist people who find themselves in financial difficulty due to medical bills.

 State and federal programs, as well as those run by private organizations, can help in lowering payments and consolidating medical debt into a single payment.
 Some programs also offer grants and debt forgiveness for qualified candidates.

-It may provide some relief to know that recent changes to FICO credit scoring treats medical debt in collections differently than other debt and can be removed entirely from a report when the debt is settled.
+Recent changes to FICO credit scoring treats medical debt in collections differently than other debt making it possible to remove medical debt entirely from a report when the debt is settled.

 Debt Relief Grants

 Programs that allow for grants, loans, and federal assistance for debt relief can be difficult to research, and even harder to qualify for.
-However, the U.S. Treasury Department publishes a comprehensive list of such programs on their website.
+However, the U.S. Department of the Treasury publishes a comprehensive list of such programs on its website.

 Federal grants exist to help qualified consumers with overwhelming debt due to student loans, mortgage debt, medical debt, debt due to disaster or fire, and many other causes.